ryankellyongh/BERDO-Analysis/README.md

 # BERDO Analysis

-Identifying High-Impact Emissions Reduction Opportunities in Boston Buildings.
+Identifying Reporting Gaps, Energy Performance Risks, and Emissions Reduction Opportunities in Boston Buildings

 ## Introduction
 Boston’s Building Emissions Reduction and Disclosure Ordinance (BERDO) requires large buildings to report energy use, emissions, and reduce operational carbon over time.
 This project analyzes Boston’s 2025 reported energy and water metrics dataset to evaluate compliance patterns, building performance, and opportunities for targeted intervention.
 The goal is not only to identify high-energy buildings, but to understand which buildings require reporting support versus deeper decarbonization planning.